 The promised infrastructure at the Garrison SDL has still not been delivered, 5 years after the houses were built.
 Why should we believe this proposal will be any better?

 Jobs are cited as being part of the deal but the exemplar Studios at Shinfield have already been given the go ahead, without any need for additional houses.
-The skill, education and dedication of Reading workers is already enough to "sell" the site to potential employers.

 Post Brexit Britain needs to grow more food and import less.
 This is good quality farm land that should be used for food.